 - Ancient Rome,Vittoriano and the Colosseum

-Rome is on the bucket list of many travellers.
+Rome is on the bucket list of many travelers.
 Visiting the eternal city is an unforgettable experience.
-It is known for its art, culture and history.
-Whether you are travelling as a couple or with kids too, there is something for everyone to enjoy.
+It is known for its art, culture, and history.
+Whether traveling as a couple or with kids, there is something for everyone to enjoy.